parallelchain-io/parallelchain-docs/docs/index.md

 ## Contact us
 ---

-If you are interested in ParallelChain Mainnet, join our [Official Telegram Group](https://t.me/parallelchainofficial) or [Discord channel](https://discord.gg/parallelchain) to reach out to us.

-reach out on us from our [Official Telegram Group](https://t.me/parallelchainofficial) or [Discord channel](https://discord.gg/parallelchain).
+If you are interested in ParallelChain Mainnet, reach out on us from our [Official Telegram Group](https://t.me/parallelchainofficial) or [Discord channel](https://discord.com/invite/parallelchainofficial).